typst/typst/tests/suite/syntax/annotation.typ

 // @allow(,  "abc", "abc", "abc")

---- invalid-decorator-strings ---
+--- invalid-annotation-strings ---

-// Error: 2:11-2:16 invalid character ' ' in a decorator's string
+// Error: 2:11-2:16 invalid character ' ' in an annotation's string

 // @allow("a b")

-// Error: 2:11-2:19 invalid character '|' in a decorator's string
+// Error: 2:11-2:19 invalid character '|' in an annotation's string

 // @allow("aaaaa|")

 // TODO: Why does this print / instead of \?
-// Error: 2:11-2:19 invalid character '/' in a decorator's string
+// Error: 2:11-2:19 invalid character '/' in an annotation's string

 // @allow("aaaaa\")

---- invalid-decorator-in-decorator ---
+--- invalid-annotation-in-annotation ---
-// Error: 2:18-2:34 cannot have multiple decorators per line
+// Error: 2:18-2:34 cannot have multiple annotations per line

 // @allow("aaa") // @allow("bbb")